SantanderMetGroup/climate4R/docker/README.md

 Finally, "logout" and "login" again.

-Find more information about docker at [https://medium.freecodecamp.org/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b](https://medium.freecodecamp.org/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b)
+Find more information about docker at [this freeCodeCamp entry](https://medium.freecodecamp.org/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b)

 ### Pull and run the climate4r Docker image